Underdisc/underdisc.github.io/src/blog/7_serialization_with_valkor/index.md

     Value
 ```

 Because values and keys can come after array arrows, we can't bake that into the definition of a key.
 The fact that two arrows happen in succession makes things even more tricky.
 To make matters worse, what if we have an array of key value pairs instead of just values?
+I could have attempted to address these problems during the parsing phase, but no attempt was made since I didn't go forward with this syntax.

-Freedom is a nice thing to have, but it doesn't mean everything that comes out of your ass will work, as is hopefully appearent.
-That fact made finding a usable syntax very difficult and was one of the largest challenges I faced while developing the language.
+My point here is to show that freedom is nice to have, but it doesn't mean everything that comes out of your ass will work out.
+That fact made finding a usable syntax very difficult and was one of the larger challenges I faced while developing the language.
 It's nothing like a cs class where you are given a language and expected to process it.
 I don't want to go into more details about this initial prototype because it is not what Valkor ended up being, but I did want to show the origins of the language because it's part of the story.

 # The Writer